Mango Strawberry Popsicles

 - 2 tsp lime juice

-Add the strawberries and one tbsp honey plus one tsp lime juice to a food processor.
+- Add the strawberries and one tablespoon honey plus one teaspoon lime juice to a food processor.
 Blend until you have a puree.
 Pour half the puree into the molds of your popsicle maker and pour the other half into a measuring cup.

-Wash your food processor.
-Add the mango and one tbsp honey and one tsp lime juice to the food processor.
+- Wash your food processor.
+Add the mango and one tablespoon honey and one tsp lime juice to the food processor.
 Blend until pureed, then pour evenly into the popsicle molds.

 - Add the remaining strawberry puree to the popsicle molds, then insert the popsicle sticks.